-With the Background Erase Brush Tool, you can erase pixels of a similar colour.
+With the Background Erase Brush Tool, you can erase pixels of a similar color.
 This makes it useful for tasks such as erasing the background while leaving the foreground intact.

 The following settings can be adjusted from the context toolbar: